pwade11/ECE3400-maze-simulation/README.md

 Note that the library I use to load the C file requires different syntax for windows and mac.
 This code was tested on a mac, but I will try to include the windows syntax commented out, but I have not tested it on a windows machine.

-arguments to call: 'step' makes it so that you pring everthing out
+arguments to call: 'step' makes it so that you print everthing out

 need the nav function to take distance inputs, and output numbers corresponding to operations (move, turn, etc)